ibireme/yyjson/doc/API.md

 bool yyjson_equals_strn(yyjson_val *val, const char *str, size_t len);
 ```

 When creating JSON, yyjson treats strings as constants for better performance.
-When your string will be modified, you should use a function with a `cpy` to copy the string to the document, for example:
+However, if your string will be modified, you should use a function with a `cpy` to copy the string to the document, for example:
 ```c
 // reference only, null-terminated is required yyjson_mut_val *yyjson_mut_str(yyjson_mut_doc *doc, const char *str);